aiprasad/TestMC/index.md

 ### THE CHARACTER CROSS

 Did you know there are four main archetypes found in our most beloved stories?
 They are:

-1. The Hero
-2. The Villain
-3. The Sidekick
-4. The Mentor

 By understanding and applying our understanding of The Character Cross and the four archetypes, we can begin to develop our personal Character Library.